Traversio

 SSHTimeoutPolicy

-Use SSHTimeoutPolicy when the caller wants Traversio to stop waiting indefinitely on connection setup or reply-style protocol waits.
+Use SSHTimeoutPolicy when the caller wants to tune connection setup bounds or bound reply-style protocol waits.

 Current members: